RETURN TO HOME PAGE

 B. Not a mind.
 A mind thinks.
 Even if it was thinking itself there'd still be the dualism of thought and thinker.

 C. All descriptive words we might be tempted to use, all concepts are limiting.
-Not powerful, not knowledgable, not being.
+So better to say the One is Not-powerful, not-knowledgable, not-being.
 Even One and Good are just the least inadequate terms.

 D. Beyond all human capacities.
 This is not a dumb thing to say.